 Components of a running evaluation at our running clinics

 Like any patient seeking pediatric sports physical therapy services, runners will receive a thorough and complete physical therapy evaluation that will identify any musculoskeletal deficiencies and impairments.
 In our running clinics, one of our qualified clinicians will gather pertinent information from a detailed patient history and comprehensive physical examination focusing on the individual runner's:

 - Neuromuscular control

-Our running medicine staff is specifically trained to recognize normal and abnormal movement patterns and biomechanical abnormalities associated with walking and running.
-Using state-of-the-art motion analysis software, we can assess gait mechanics and running technique more accurately and efficiently.
+Our running sports medicine staff is specifically trained to recognize normal and abnormal movement patterns and biomechanical abnormalities associated with walking and running.
+Using state-of-the-art motion analysis software, we can perform gait analysis, assess running mechanics and running technique more accurately and efficiently.
 We evaluate the runner at various angles while walking and running on a treadmill and over level ground to gather a more complete picture of performance.